Chapter 9

 Asher sat down on the bed, his eyes on the carpeted floor, shaking his head.
 He wasn’t moving on.
 After a year, he doubted he ever would.
 “Let’s just keep searching.”

 Since yesterday evening, him and Liam had been looking through every bit of the house for anything peculiar- like the mug.
 At first, Asher had thought that one of the children in the town must have gifted it to Rebecca, since it was factually stated that the kids were the only ones she ever spoke to willingly.
 He had tried to connect the theory to his first, one which he’d pictured while reviewing Raquel.
-One which forced a reason behind Avery’s reactions to the interview.
-Yesterday night, he’d decided that he would investigate both theories- and he’d done so by stalking Avery’s profile, yet finding nothing relevant that made her seem, different.
-She was a journalist who lied low, the important details about her job being the only things that defined her.
-Monotonous and boring.
-His goal had been to fish something, anything out of her, including her handwriting; and he felt like he’d done that.
-But what he’d found had been perfectly useless to him.
+One which forced a reason behind Avery’s reactions to the interview, but now he felt like he was reading into signs that had never been.

 He’d stumbled on the kids, his second theory, and found that Rebecca had reason to never let anyone near, let alone, enter her house.
+That explained the huge wall too.
 His best prediction, the one he was relying on the most, was that she was hiding something, or someone in here, and he was determined to find out what this was, and how it had played a part in her death.
 A secret son or daughter was just an idea to him, something vague and floating in his mind, something he refused to grab until he found harder proof than a mug that could’ve easily been brought from a pound shop selling old models.

 “I saw the way she reacted to Rebecca’s sister, alright?
 It was weird, suspicious even.
 You think I’m being delusional, and I probably am, but I don’t regret following that lead.
 I only regret that nothing useful came out of it.”